canada-ca/digital-playbook-guide-numerique/en/10-be-good-data-stewards.md

   - [Formats, Evluation Factors and Relationships (Sustainability of Digital Formats: Planning for Library of Congress Collections (US))](https://www.loc.gov/preservation/digital/formats/intro/format_eval_rel.shtml)

   - [Sustainability Factors (Sustainability of Digital Formats: Planning for Library of Congress Collections (US))](https://www.loc.gov/preservation/digital/formats/sustain/sustain.shtml)

+## 10.6 Ensure data is well-structured, intuitive and in a format that is easy to integrate and reuse by others

+**[TODO: Add/revise introductory text]**

+### Checklist

+**[TODO: Add/revise checklist items]**

+- Design data to have clear and simple semantics to make common tasks easy.
+Rare tasks should still be possible but not the focus.
+Avoid being overly general, optimizing specific use cases.

+- Design data to be intuitive so that a semi-experienced user can be successful with minimal assistance from the documentation and programmers can easily integrate and reuse it.

+- Design data with a consistent and precise naming convention.
+Use plain language and recognizable patterns and concepts, avoiding abbreviations where possible.

+### Implementation guides

+**[TODO: Add/revise implementation guide items]**